Reach us

 How much does a wildfire assessment and clearing work cost?

-A property assessment with photos and a report starts at $199 for a simple, easy-access structure and can rise to $999 for complex properties with multiple outbuildings or distant locations.
-For the actual work, Zone 1 clearing starts at $599.
-Clearing all of the defensible-space zones typically runs about $3,000 to $5,000 per acre, and can reach $7,000 to $8,000 when tree removal is needed.
-We do not have a fixed price list yet, so treat these as starting points and ranges.
+A property assessment with photos and a written report starts at $199 for a simple, easy-access structure and can rise to $999 for complex properties.
+Zone 1 clearing immediately around the home starts at $599.
+Clearing all defensible-space zones typically runs about $3,000 to $5,000 per acre and can reach $7,000 to $8,000 when tree removal is needed.
+There is no fixed price list yet, so these are starting points and ranges.

 Do I have to be home while the work is done?